modryn-studio/futures_prop_tool/docs/futures_prop_firm_funnel.md

 I'll email you in 2 days with the mistakes that cause most {$top_firm} traders to reset.
 Worth reading before you start.

-— {$your_name}
+- {$your_name}
 futuresproptool.com

 P.S.
-Forward this to your trading buddy—their matches might be different based on their style/budget.
+Forward this to your trading buddy - their matches might be different based on their style/budget.

 ---